 But now, in bed, he was thinking about it seriously.

 Maybe Malfoy was right, maybe they did have a chance.
 Harry didn't know whether he was worth trusting, but honestly he never knew.
 There were some things two people couldn't live through without coming out different and battling a basilisk was one of them.
 Harry agreed, he didn't much like Malfoy, but he didn't hate him either.
 He didn't know whether or not to trust him, but he didn't feel certain that he shouldn't trust him either.

 Two weeks later and Hermione's suggestion was not brought up but it was never far from Harry's mind, he thought about it constantly.

 One blustery September afternoon, Hermione brought the conversation up again.
-"I was wondering," Hermione said suddenly, "whether you'd thought any more about Defence Against the Dark Arts, Harry."
+"I was wondering," Hermione said suddenly, "whether you've thought any more about Defence Against the Dark Arts, Harry."